Jeffrey Gros: Articles, papers, and other publications

-Grps published well over 300 papers and articles; He had book reviews published in over three dozen journals.
+Gros published well over 300 papers and articles; He had book reviews published in over three dozen journals.

 His first article was "Self Acceptance and Religious Maturity" in Spiritual Life, in the Summer of 1967.

 His last was probably "Appreciating the Past and Looking to the Future" which he sent to Koinonia, the Newsletter of the Office of Ecumenism and Interreligious Dialogue published by the Paulist Fathers, just ten days before he died in August 2013.